forevermatt/mosaic/README.md

   A portion of the original guide image.
 - *source images*:
   The images being used to recreate the guide image as a mosaic.

+## License

+This software is under the MIT license.